Muhtasim-Rasheed/crust-engine/docs/crust-language.md

 !!! note
     No `return` statement exists, and the return is embedded in the function header.
 The function can return a value by assigning it to the `result` variable.

-!!! note
-    If the reciver sprite is placed before the sender sprite in the `project.toml` file or the reciver sprite has a lower layer than the sender sprite, the receiver will not receive the broadcast message.
-This is because Crust processes sprites in the order they are stored in the project's sprite array.
-To ensure that all sprites can receive broadcast messages, place the sender sprite before all receiver sprites in the `project.toml` file and/or ensure that the sender sprite has a lower layer than the receiver sprite.

 ## Expressions

 Expressions evaluate to a value and can be used in inline statements or block statements.
 There are 6 types of expressions in Crust: